CodeWithAbraham/student-data-analysis/README.md

-# student-data-analysis
-A Python-based data analysis project that explores student performance metrics.
-The project involves cleaning and transforming raw data, creating new features like engagement and attendance levels, analyzing GPA trends, and exporting the results to Excel for reporting.
+## Project Summary
+This project analyzes a student performance dataset to explore how engagement and attendance levels affect GPA.
+Using Python and pandas, the dataset was cleaned, processed, and analyzed to calculate key metrics such as average GPA by engagement level and attendance trends.
+Results revealed that higher engagement is associated with better academic performance.
+The processed data and summary were exported to `output.xlsx`.